MakeSchool-Tutorials/Node-Reddit-Clone/P06-Sign-Up-And-Login/content.md

 Use middleware to to authenticate tokens and attach them to `req` object passed to routes.

-First, we generate **JSON Web Tokens (JWTs)** --- consequently, we need to require the `jsonwebtoken` module we just installed at the top of `auth-controller.js`.
+First, we generate **JSON Web Tokens (JWTs)** --- consequently, we need to require the `jsonwebtoken` module we just installed at the top of the `auth.js` controller.
 We will use it to generate a JWT _after_ the new user document is saved.

+> [action]
+> Update top of `auth.js` with the require, and then edit the `SIGN UP POST` method as shown below:
+>
 ```js
 const jwt = require('jsonwebtoken');
 ...